drjdlarson/angst/README.md

 5. After running the simulation, you can save your simulation state to a .pkl binary file by running utils.save_obj() and passing it the FW_NLPerf_GuidanceSystem object and a filepath.
 6. Finally, you can graph the results of the simulation by running utils.plotSim() and passing it the FW_NLPerf_GuidanceSystem object.
     NOTE: If you have already run a simulation and saved the resulting FW_NLPerf_GuidanceSystem object to a .pkl file, you can load the .pkl file into an object of class FW_NLPerf_GuidanceSystem by running utils.load_obj() and passing it the filepath.

+### Current Problem:

+The FW_NLPerf_GuidanceSystem algorithms are not currently functioning as required.
+Troubleshooting is on-going.